ahmedX999/customer-support-tickets-api/README.md

 #### With Docker Compose

-Ensure Docker and Docker Compose are installed.
+Ensure Docker and Docker Compose are installed and set Environment Variables in docker-compose.yml .
 Then run:

 ```bash
 docker-compose up --build -d